-Data packages will be sent to a qualified data validation specialist for evaluation of accuracy and precision of the analytical results.
-A DUSR will be created to confirm the compliance of methods with the protocols described in the NYSDEC Analytical service Protocol (ASP).
-DUSRs will summarize and confirm usability of the data for project-related decisions.
-Data validation will be completed in accordance with the DUSR guidelines from NYSDEC Division of Environmental Remediation.
-The DUSR will be included with the submittal of a Remedial Investigation Report (RIR), further discussed in Section 8.
+Data packages will be sent to a qualified data validation specialist to evaluate the accuracy and precision of the analytical results.
+A Data Usability Summary Report (DUSR) will be created to confirm the compliance of methods with the protocols described in the NYSDEC Analytical service Protocol (ASP).
+DUSRs will summarize and confirm the usability of the data for project-related decisions.
+Data validation will be completed in accordance with the DUSR guidelines from the NYSDEC Division of Environmental Remediation.
+DUSRs will be included with the submittal of a Remedial Investigation Report (RIR), further discussed in Section 8.